 Laura brings to BAS her a wealth of experience in community work, outreach, event management, and project management.
 Laura has a keen interest in supporting the local autism family community, and has first-hand experience of caring for young family members with autism and is passionate about giving parents and carers the knowledge needed to help them better support the children they look after.

 Steve is our Treasurer.
 “I have appreciated the shared experiences of BAS for some years now, having found the group when my children were diagnosed.
 Even the knowledge that others were finding ways to cope with similar experiences gave us strength and confidence when we needed it most.
 I am keen to help BAS continue to support parents’ journeys and facilitate mutual help and encouragement.
 As a trustee and treasurer I shall be calling on my experiences in banking operations and the voluntary roles I have had in Scouting.”

-We also have an administrative team made up of volunteers and paid staff (Lottery funded):
+We also have an administrative team made up of volunteers and paid staff (funded by the Quartet Foundation):